 How can I grow my business?
 How can I raise enough capital to build up my business?
 Should I have already raised capital on my own or should I look for help from other wealthy people who will step in and invest in my business?
 If you already have these questions in your mind, this article is for you.

-If you are having troubles getting funding for your business, then you probably have already been into the world of angel investors, but let us start from the very start.
+If you are having trouble getting funding for your business, then you probably have already been into the world of angel investors, but let us start from the very start.

 So, who are angel investors in the first place?